 Children's Hospital is part of the UPMC family.

-The Division of Pediatric Plastic Surgery at Children’s Hospital of Pittsburgh of UPMC is conducting research on a number of fronts.
+The Division of Pediatric Plastic Surgery at UPMC Children’s Hospital of Pittsburgh is conducting research on a number of fronts.
 Paralleling its strong clinical focus on children born with congenital deformities, the division concentrates much of its clinical research activities on cleft and craniofacial surgery.
 In addition, western Pennsylvania provides a large experience in pediatric facial fractures and craniofacial trauma.
 This experience has resulted in scientific inquiry regarding the treatment and long-term follow-up of these pediatric patients, particularly the growth and development of the injured craniofacial skeleton.

 The division’s clinical practice also focuses on novel uses of allograft and autograft nerve grafting in brachial plexus and peripheral nerve injuries.
 Children’s Vascular Anomalies Center pursues novel treatment of these complex clinical entities.
 Other clinical work focuses on the treatment of complex congenital hand conditions and novel clinical approaches.
 This work is augmented by basic science research into novel approaches to linear scleroderma affecting the hand and digits to optimize surgical outcomes.